Zhengde Emperor: Qian Ning and Jiang Bin

 Border guards were stationed in four camps within the Imperial City area, with the Zhengde Emperor viewing them as his personal army and considering himself their general.
 He had a particular fondness for four officers—Jiang Bin, Xu Tai, Shen Zhou, and Liu Hui.
 He entrusted the first two with the command of the Beijing garrison, including the newly arrived units.
 Gradually, he developed a taste for military finery and uniforms, even personally training a group of eunuchs in military skills.
 In addition to his military pursuits, the Emperor also enjoyed hunting, but in September 1514, he was injured by a tiger, which left him bedridden for a month.
 Despite this, he remained unwilling to give up his pleasures and instead transferred officials who advised him to be more cautious outside of Beijing.

 The Zhengde Emperor had a great love for lanterns.
 In early 1514, his distant relative Zhu Chenhao, Prince of Ning, presented him with several hundred new lanterns and experts to install them for the New Year celebrations.
 However, the Emperor had yurts built in front of the palace for military exercises, some of which stored gunpowder.
 During the celebrations on 10 February 1514, the dust from the lanterns accidentally exploded, causing a massive fire in the palaces of the Forbidden City.
-As a result, the Emperor had a complex of 162 yurts built for himself in the Forbidden City.
+The Emperor had a complex of 162 yurts built for himself in the Forbidden City.
 The restoration of the burned palaces lasted until 1521, with 30,000 soldiers from the Beijing garrison working on it and costing over 1 million liang of silver.